neravdoshi/DSBlog/Part2/SPSS.md

 ![addProj](../images/profile2.png)

-* Here you can notice that our data set which describes the demand at our retail store is broken up by month, in the `Period` column.
-Also, it provides further details on the markets our retail store operates in in the `Markets` column.

-* For the purpose of our demo, the most important column is `Actuals` which is the amount of demand that we have per product.
-Some of the statistics on this show that the median `Actuals` value is 59.5, and the maximum being `115`.
-This is great to know, since we want to ensure that we can stock up inventory to the max level, so that we know that we will not run out of stock.

 * Once you are done exploring the data set, you can return back to the flow by clicking on the flow name in the top-left breadcrumb.